Image 1983–1998

 The album includes tracks created between 1983 and 1998 and originally on Yokota's own Skintone label.
 The album runs semi-chronologically, the first five tracks being from the years 1983 and 1984, whilst the remainder consists of tracks made in 1997 and 1998.
 The CD version also includes a fold-out of visual art created by Yokota in 1987 and 1988.

 In the United Kingdom, the album was released both on CD and on vinyl.
-Tracks one through seven are included on side A, while the latter six tracks are on side B.
+Tracks one to seven are included on side A, while the other six tracks are on side B.

 "Nisemono no Uta" samples "Salad Days" by Young Marble Giants.